Skip to content

 /ofo-share/utils/environments/jetstream/jupyter-lab.sh

 then copy the last URL shown in the terminal and paste it into a browser.
 Inside a notebook you should be able to choose different kernels (conda environments) that are configured for the user account running the server.
-The base conda environment is called root here.
 When you're done, shut down the notebook server (either from the notebook, or from the terminal by doing Control-C twice) to prevent access to the server by others.
 If you want a basic Jupyter notebook instead of Jupyter Lab, you can use /ofo-share/utils/environments/jetstream/jupyter-notebook.sh.

 RStudio